8 mins read

 In this group, you'll learn how to:

-• set boundaries when talking to loved ones
+• Set boundaries when talking to loved ones

-• reconnect with your partner and your body
+• Reconnect with your partner and your body

-• do grounding meditations
+• Do grounding meditations with a happy face

-• forgive yourself or your partner
+• Forgive yourself or your family member

-• change your mindset from pessimism toward optimism
+• Change your mindset from pessimism toward optimism

-• know when it's time to pause your fertility for a mental or physical break
+• Know when it's time to pause your fertility for a mental or physical break

 Continue Reading